Mary Cadwalader Rawle Jones: Society life

-In 1892, both Mary and her daughter were listed as "Mrs. F.R.
+In 1892, Mary and her daughter were listed as "Mrs. F.R.
 Jones" and "Miss Beatrix Jones" in Ward McAllister's "Four Hundred", purported to be an index of New York's best families, published in The New York Times.
 Conveniently, 400 was the number of people that could fit into Mrs. Astor's ballroom.
 In her New York Times obituary, it stated:

 "She held an unquestioned position in the small circle of men and women who directed New York's society at the close of the last century, and after the letting down of the bars in recent years she continued to be regarded as one of those for whom exclusiveness still had value."

 She was known for the artistic salon at her New York home, where she entertained the most prominent authors and artists of the day, including Augustus Saint-Gaudens, John Singer Sargent, novelist Francis Marion Crawford, John LaFarge, and Henry Adams (who considered her and novelist Howard Sturgis his best friends).
 Minnie was known for her "wider view of the world" than most 19th century women, and her close relationships with men, which she viewed as the "most natural, and even desirable, thing in the world."